Can we explain unexpected fluctuations of long-term real interest rate?: Models of seemingly unexpected fluctuations of long-term real interest rate

-In this section, we illustrate the models with more times S-bent curve LM on the one concrete phase portrait.
-This concrete curve LM is three times S-bent.
-We consider all of the previous assumptions.
-Three bends follows from the three parts where the demand for money function and money supply function depending on $i_S$ for some fixed $Y$ behave unusual, i.e. from the three parts of the liquidity trap.
-We can see this dynamical behaviour in this concrete situation on the next Figure \nolinebreak \ref{fig:three_S-bends_rel_osc}.\\
+In this subsection, we illustrate the models with more times S-bent LM curve on the one sketch of the vector field given by the right-hand side of the relevant system where three times S-bent LM curve is found.
+We consider the previously presented new IS-LM model with all relevant assumptions.
+The number of bends of the LM curve follows from the number of parts describing an unusual behaviour of the money demand and of the money supply depending on the short-term nominal interest rate.

-The trajectories are attracted to the stable arcs $A_1$, $A_3$, $A_5$ and $A_7$ and are drove away the unstable arcs $A_2$, $A_4$ and $A_6$.
-In our situation there exist two counterclockwise cycles.
-The first cycle consists of two vertical segments with infinite velocity, i.e. segment from the point $[Y_2,R_3]$ to the point $[Y_2,R_{12}]$ and from the point $[Y_1,R_{10}]$ to the point $[Y_1,R_1]$, and of two parts of the stable arcs with finite velocity, i.e. parts of $A_1$ and $A_7$.
-The second cycle (one vibration of this relaxation oscillations) consists of two vertical segments with infinite velocity, i.e. segment from the point $[Y_4,R_6]$ to the point $[Y_4,R_8]$ and from the point $[Y_3,R_7]$ to the point $[Y_3,R_5]$, and of two parts of the stable arcs with finite velocity, i.e. parts of $A_3$ and \nolinebreak $A_5$.\\